-If I have been to Disney World, why visit Disneyland?
+If I Have Been to Disney World, Why Should I Visit Disneyland?

 Our Favorite Disneyland Rides

-The three roller coasters, It’s a Small World and Pirates of the Caribbean are my favorites.
+The three roller coasters, It’s a Small World and Pirates of the Caribbean, are my favorites.
 My kids’ favorite is Tom Sawyer’s Island.
 They could spend all day there and would if I didn’t move them along to other rides.
-We also love viewing the fireworks from Main Street, especially at the holidays when you will get a snowy treat.
+We also love viewing the fireworks from Main Street, especially during the holidays, when you will get a snowy treat.
 The Main Street Electrical Parade will be returning for 2017 too!

 California Adventure Park Basics